Rodolfo Zelaya: Russia

 On 9 August 2011, Zelaya debuted at the Russian league championship in a match against Torpedo Vladimir as a starter.
 On 4 November, he scored two goals against Mordovia Saransk, but also received a knee injury that would rule him out for 7 months.

 During the summer of 2012, Alania decided not to keep him and sent him back to Alianza.

 On 26 January 2013, he once again signed a six-month loan to rejoin Alania Vladikavkaz, who had been promoted to the Russian Premiere League.

 He was sent back to Alianza in June after his contract expired.

 Return to Alianza

 In June 2014, Zelaya signed again with Alianza.

 Zelaya scored four goals in a 7–0 victory against Chalatenango in the second leg of the quarterfinals of the Apertura 2018, at the Estadio Cuscatlán, in December 2018.
 Alianza reached the semi-finals.

 Los Angeles FC

 On 30 January 2019, it was announced that Zelaya would join Major League Soccer club Los Angeles FC.
 In January 2020, the club announced that it and Zelaya had mutually agreed to part ways.

 Las Vegas Lights (loan)

 On 15 August 2019, Zelaya was loaned to USL Championship side Las Vegas Lights FC.

+Retirement

+On January 24, 2025 a day after Alianza announced the mutual parting ways, Zelaya announced he would retire from professional football.
+He will be leaving as Alianza F.C. all time goal scorer with 176 goals in 385 games, he holds the club record most goal in a final series with 32 goals, hold the club record most individual goalscoring titles with 5 and won 8 club titles.